tiagoratao/potest/Installing-and-configuring-Jenkins.md

-## Introduction

 The following guide provides a step-by-step description of how to do a basic install of Jenkins in order to use it as an automation server.

 Please refer to the [official documentation](https://jenkins.io/doc/book/installing/) to familiarize yourself with Jenkins and the installation process, if you want more in-depth knowledge.

-## General architecture

-## System requirements
+# System requirements

-This are the following system requirements we used internally to run our Jenkins server.
-You can adapt it to your environment to match the number of deployments you intend to run.
+The following are the system requirements we used internally to run our Jenkins server.
+You can adapt them to your environment to match the number of deployments you intend to run.

-### Operating Systems
+## Operating Systems

 - Windows Server 2016
 - Ubuntu 18.04 LTS

-### Virtual Machine
+## Virtual Machine

 - **CPU:** 4 vCPU
 - **Memory:** 16 GB